GeorgKorger/simavr_board_tutor/README.md

 Instead of PORTD0 i will alter DDRD0.
 If the PinD0 is pulled high, it should go high and low again.
 But - without any simulation of an external PullUp nothing happens on PIND0

+## Tutorial5:
+Connecting an external PullUp (as seen in sim_elf.h) ... now PIND is alternating again!